-Light, herbaceous competition, and fine sediment were highly significant for seedling survival at BRAP.
+A logistic regression model indicated that light, herbaceous competition, and fine sediment were highly significant for seedling survival at BRAP.
 Because all three variables were originally significant, the stepwise model did not have to remove any insignificant variables and see if this made other variables significant.